QuantumKraken/Snake-Eternal/README.md

 ### Programming
 #### IDE
-The Tiva C microcontroller can be programmed using Energia, a free Integrated Developement Environment for the board.
+The Tiva C microcontroller can be programmed using Energia, a free Integrated Development Environment for the board.

 Energia can be downloaded here: https://energia.nu/download/
 Once Energia is installed, go to: